 - Those 60% of people have never considered any of the student-loan payment strategies that we are going to suggest.

-This shows that paying off student loans doesn’t have to be a Herculean task.
+This shows that paying off private and federal loans doesn’t have to be a Herculean task.
 The main challenge would be paying them off fast, something that you can do with proper planning and consistency.